VishalKumar-S/Sales_Conversion_Optimization_MLOps_Project/Readme.md

 ![Continuous Integration Pipeline Part-2](assets/18-12-ci-cd(2).PNG)

+<a id="email-report"></a>
 ## Alert Reports 📧

-In our project, email reports are a vital part of the pipeline to notify users when certain tests fail.
+In my project, email reports are a vital part of the pipeline to notify users when certain tests fail.
 These reports are triggered by specific conditions during the pipeline execution.
 Here's how it works:

 ### E-mail Details